ktdreyer/rhcephbugs/README.rst

 - What were the last changes since "last updated time"?

-- Shortcuts, like "Ken nextstep" expands to "Ken to determine next step for this BZ"

 - Highlight "hot_fix_requested" in the report, because these are high-priority.